-As we write this blog.
-There are tropical storm warnings in effect for some of our customers who are commercial property owners along the Atlantic and Gulf coasts.
-It is important that yoube on high alert and prepared in the event of an evacuation.
-Though most buildings in this region have been built sturdy enough to withstand hurricane conditions, Mother Nature can always win.
+Hurricane season is fast approaching, and tropical storm warnings will be in effect for some of our customers who are commercial property owners.
+It is important that you be on high alert and prepared in the event of an evacuation.
+Though most buildings in these regions have been built sturdy enough to withstand hurricane conditions, Mother Nature can always win.
 Keep reading for tips on how you can prepare your property’s exterior for the storm.

 - Understand the Saffir-Simpson Hurricane Wind Scale.
 A category 1 likely means that very dangerous winds will produce some damage.
 A category 2 signifies that extremely dangerous winds will cause extensive damage.
 A category 3 likely means that devastating damage will occur.
 A category 4 signifies catastrophic damage.
 A category 5 – the highest level- signifies that the catastrophic damage will result in the destruction of framed homes, total roof failure, fallen trees and power poles, isolated and inhabitable residential areas and power outages for weeks or months.